login (email): password:

 085

 The point is to plan the house correctly.
-You need bathroom, kitchen, bedroom and living room where you will put television, desk and other elements – it is minimum.
-It’s good to have another room for additional staff such as table for chess, running track ot other objects you need to develop yourself (it depends on the professional career you choose), but it is not necessary at the beginning.
+You need bathroom, kitchen, bedroom and living room where you will put television, desk and other elements - it is minimum.
+It's good to have another room for additional staff such as table for chess, running track of other objects you need to develop yourself (it depends on the professional career you choose), but it is not necessary at the beginning.

 Bathroom should be at least 3x3 of field and if it’s possible to be easily available for example from bedroom or kitchen – it saves time.
 Bedroom has to be separate room.
 Kitchen and living room don’t have to be separated – you can make one, big room.
 It all depends on your preferences.
 In the future you can move walls, rebuild rooms.
 For now do what you can afford [085].